This article has links to products and services we love, which we may make commission from.

 Areas Near The Vatican

-If you want to wake up early to take a ‘before general public’ tour of the Sistine Chapel and St Peter’s Basilica, you might want to consider staying close by.
+You might consider staying close by if you want to wake up early to take a ‘before general public’ tour of the Sistine Chapel and St Peter’s Basilica.

-Prati, in the north of the city and Aurelio next to the Vatican are good options for this.
+Prati, north of the city, and Aurelio, next to the Vatican, are good options.

 Avoid restaurants and shops very close to the Vatican to avoid ridiculous prices!